open-telemetry/opentelemetry-collector-contrib/exporter/loadbalancingexporter/README.md

 ## Metrics

-The following metrics are recorded by this processor:
+The following metrics are recorded by this exporter:

 * `otelcol_loadbalancer_num_resolutions` represents the total number of resolutions performed by the resolver specified in the tag `resolver`, split by their outcome (`success=true|false`).
 For the static resolver, this should always be `1` with the tag `success=true`.
 * `otelcol_loadbalancer_num_backends` informs how many backends are currently in use.
 It should always match the number of items specified in the configuration file in case the `static` resolver is used, and should eventually (seconds) catch up with the DNS changes.
 Note that DNS caches that might exist between the load balancer and the record authority will influence how long it takes for the load balancer to see the change.